Do you really need to worry about worming an indoor cat?

 Tapeworms

 Tapeworms are long, flat, segmented worms that live inside the small intestine of infected animals.
 Indoor cats can become infected with tapeworm in a few different ways, but the most common is by eating infected fleas.
 Even though your cat may never set a paw outdoors, fleas can hitch a ride into your home on your clothes, other pets or visitors to your home.
-Cats will unknowingly eat fleas in their coat when they are grooming, potentially infecting themselves with a tapeworm in the process.
+Cats will unknowingly eat fleas in their coat while they are grooming, potentially infecting themselves with tapeworm in the process.

 Roundworms